 This trip begins and ends in Chiang Rai, and while it could be done in as little as three very long days, a week to ten days is a far better length of trip if you don’t want to be riding every day.
 Beginning in Chiang Rai, head north on Route 1 as far as Mae Chan then take a left onto 1130 for the sweeping climb up to Mae Salong.
 From Mae Salong take the winding 1234 north to Doi Tung, then continue on past the Royal gardens and palace via the very remote 1149 along the Burmese border for the backway into Mai Sai.
 From Mai Sai continue east along 1129 to Chiang Khong then down 1155 via Wiang Kaen for the eastern turnoff to the spectacular road to Doi Patang and Phu Chee Fah after which passing through Thoeng to return to Chiang Rai via either 1020 (fast and busy) or 1020 and 1152 for less traffic and smaller roads.

 Leaving Chiang Rai by mid morning, head north up the boring and heavily trafficked Route 1 until you reach Mae Chan, where you take the sign posted left turnoff for Mae Salong.
 Immediately the riding improves along this winding mountain road.
 Traffic is light to non-existent and the scenery spectacular.
 For those with time on their hands there are numerous dirt trails leading off to villages that could be worth visiting.
 Depending on the weather, the visibility can be as low as 20 metres and the weather cold and clingy, so dress accordingly.
-Arriving at Mae Salong, check in at the comfortable and cheap Shin Sane Guesthouse, or the Khum Nai Phol Resort for those with more cash.
+Arriving at Mae Salong, check in at the comfortable and cheap Mae Salong Little Home, or the Khumnaiphol Resort for those with a little more cash.
 Spend the afternoon riding up to the chedi summit, sampling tea and dried fruits and explore nearby villages.
-For those with more time, allow an extra day in Mae Salong to do a horse trek to the nearby villages (400B ask at either Shin Sane or Akha Guesthouses).
+For those with more time, allow an extra day in Mae Salong to do a horse trek to the nearby villages.

 This is the easiest day of riding so far, in fact you could easily push on from Mai Sai if you didn’t want to stay there a night.
-An easy ride of rolling hills, the main attraction en route is the Golden Triangle Tourist Disaster Area where you can waste your money on an outrageously double-priced opium museum and buy overpriced snacks and knick knacks all on the basis of a geographic feature -- we'd suggest not even slowing down.
+An easy ride of rolling hills, the main attraction en route is the Golden Triangle Tourist Disaster Area (Sob Ruak) where you can visit opium museums among other minor attractions.
 Chiang Saen is a historic town and there are a bunch of ruins that are easily visited from the centre of town.
-There are also two hill-top temples -- one to the east of town and one to the west, and both are worth visiting.
+There are also two hill-top temples—one to the east of town and one to the west, and both are worth visiting.

-This easy ride has two options -- a riverside stretch or a hilltop route.
-Personally I prefer the hilltop route as the views are better, but the riverside stretch takes you by a few villages with relaxing rural scenery.
+The route from Mai Sai has two options—a riverside stretch or a hilltop route.
+Personally we prefer the hilltop route as the views are better, but the riverside stretch takes you by a few villages with relaxing rural scenery.
 Regardless of which route you take, the ride is smooth and easy, with the last stretch into Chiang Khong running along the bank of the Mekong.
 There are a couple of signposted waterfalls off this road, and while we didn’t take a look ourselves, we subsequently heard good things about them in Chiang Khong.
-Once in Chiang Khong check in at Baan Ta-Mi-La or the Baan Rim Ta Ling Homestay, and be sure to drop into Lomtawan for some surprisingly good Thai spicy salads.

-Day Five - Chiang Khong to Phu Chee Fah
+Day Four: Chiang Khong to Phu Chee Fah